 - Configure service provider settings for Sumo Logic in the SSO system, and verify that any additional Role-Based Access Control (RBAC) roles and groups are set up.

 - When provisioning is complete, users attempting to access Sumo Logic will be authenticated through the SSO system.

-Access keys are NOT controlled by SAML.
 This means that if a user has been turned off on the SSO side, their access keys would still be valid.
 For this reason, administrators should audit users regularly and disable access keys when necessary.

-- Only one certificate for each SAML configuration is currently supported.
 Only one token-signing ADFS X.509 for each SAML configuration is currently supported.
 When you need to do a certificate refresh on the ADFS server, you must update the Sumo certificate afterwards.